dankleeman/stably-discordant-server/README.md

 ## Installation
 Stably Discordant Server uses poetry to manage dependencies and installation.

+**NOTE: Stably Discordant Server currently only supports python 3.10.
+While it is likely that some minor poetry work could easily extend this to other python versions, absolutely no testing or work has yet been performed to this end.**

 ### Linux / MacOS
 A user may run the following steps manually or if they have `make` installed they may run `make setup`.